EDN: Salient Object Detection via Extremely-Downsampled Network: Experiments

 In this section, we conduct ablation study for EDN equipped with the proposed EDB and SCPC.
 All experiments in this part are based on the VGG-16 backbone \cite{simonyan2014very}.
 Other settings are the same as \S\ref{sec:exp_setup}.

 \paragraph{Effect of various design choices for EDB} Other than showing the effect of the whole EDB in \S\ref{sec:exp_ed}, we conduct analyses on the interior design choices of EDB.
 More specifically, we control the number of downsampling operations and the allowance of global attention to the output features in EDB.
-The results are summarized in \tabref{tab:interior_ed}. ``Backbone'' means to predict saliency maps directly from the last stage of the VGG16 backbone. ``EDB (A)'' indicates EDB only with one downsampling block, \ie, ``Down1'' in \figref{fig:framework}. ``EDB (B)'' refers to EDB only with two downsampling blocks, \ie, ``Down1'' and ``Down2'' in \figref{fig:framework}. ``EDB (C)'' only removes downsampling operations but remains all convolutions and global attention (\equref{equ:global_att} - \equref{equ:ed_recalibrate}).
-We can see that ``EDB (B)'' outperforms ``EDB (A)'', and both of them substantially outperform ``EDB (C)'' and the baseline without EDB.
-This demonstrates the significance of downsampling and global attention in EDB, and removing each element will substantially affect the performance.
+The results are summarized in \tabref{tab:interior_ed}. ``Backbone'' means to predict saliency maps directly from the last stage of the VGG16 backbone. ``EDB (w/ 1 block)'' indicates EDB with only one downsampling block (Down1 in \figref{fig:framework}). ``EDB (w/o GA)'' indicates EDB without global attention (\equref{equ:global_att} - \equref{equ:calibration}). ``EDB (w/o ED)'' only removes the downsampling operations but remains all convolutions and global attention.
+As can be seen, ``EDB (default)'' outperforms ``EDB w/o GA'', showing that global attention is significant in EDB.
+Besides, ``EDB (default)'' substantially outperforms ``EDB (w/o ED)'' and the baseline without EDB.
+This demonstrates the significance of the downsampling and global attention in EDB, and removing each element will affect the performance significantly.

 \paragraph{Comparison of EDB with other alternatives} Here, we replace EDB with other modules for high-level feature learning, like ASPP \cite{chen2017deeplab}, PSP \cite{zhao2017pyramid}, Non-local (NL) \cite{wang2018non}, and DenseASPP \cite{yang2018denseaspp} modules.
 ASPP, PSP, and DenseASPP modules perform multi-scale feature learning using multiple separate branches.
 The results are shown in \tabref{tab:ed_design}.
 We can find that adding ASPP, PSP, NL, or DenseASPP module to the baseline only achieves slightly better or even worse performance.
 In contrast, EDB outperforms ASPP, PSP, NL, DenseASPP, and the baseline by a large margin, demonstrating the superiority of our extreme downsampling technique.